Strikers march at South Africa's Marikana mine

 “PEACE ACCORD”

-Marikana accounts for the vast majority of the platinum output of Lonmin, which itself accounts for 12 percent of global supply of the precious metal used in jewellery and vehicle catalytic converters.
+Marikana accounts for the vast majority of the platinum output of Lonmin, which itself accounts for 12 percent of global supply of the precious metal used in jewelry and vehicle catalytic converters.

 The strike has raised worries that the labor unrest which has hit the platinum belt this year could spread to the gold sector.
 South Africa is home to 80 percent of known platinum reserves and is the world’s fourth-largest gold producer.